 Were the angels so excited they just had to tell someone?
 Did Gabriel or even the Lord Himself point to the shepherds saying tell them?
 We don’t know that either.
-What we do know was recorded in verse 9.
+Verse 9 tells us what we do know.

 Suddenly, an angel of the Lord appeared among them, and the radiance of the Lord’s glory surrounded them.
 Luke 2:9

 The Angels Gave the News of Joy With Excitement

 Three times in the Christmas Story an angelic being made an announcement.
 The first two were private messages, one to Mary, then to Joseph.
 But this one to the shepherds was for all the world to hear.

 The Savior—yes, the Messiah, the Lord—has been born today in Bethlehem, the city of David!
 Luke 2:11

 When I read that statement, I can just hear the excitement in the angel’s voice.
 Was he clarifying who was born?
 Or was his saying, the Savior!
 You know, the Messiah!
 Ok, He’s the Lord!

 The angel never told the shepherds to go and see the child.
 They did tell them though, how they would know if they found the right baby.

 And you will recognize him by this sign: You will find a baby wrapped snugly in strips of cloth, lying in a manger.”
 Luke 2:12